-musil – Museumof Industry and Labour, EMA- European Museum Academy, Fondazione Brescia Musei, in collaboration with Forum of Slavic Cultures and ICOM Italia, promote Museums in Short, an international contest for short videos related to museums.
+musil – Museum of Industry and Labour, in collaboration with EMA - European Museum Academy, Forum of Slavic Cultures and LABA - Libera Accademia di Belle Arti, promotes Museums in Short, an international contest for short videos related to museums.

 App, games, films… today museums’ multimedia projects can have many forms.
 Nevertheless, short videos appear the most common option: conceived as visual exhibit or promotional content, short videos are a sort of common denominator, in the real life of contemporary museums.

 Museums in Short is a European contest and an archive for short videos realized produced by/for/with museums.

 Launched in 2012 with Fondazione Brescia Musei and Cinema Nuove Eden, Museums in Short awards are presented to institutions, authors or producers who use videos to enhance museum communication and engage audiences.
 Projects may include documentaries, animations, trailers and visual installations.